-For years, Intel has sat on the CPU throne, as the creator of the best processors.
-However, times are changing, thanks to the runaway success of AMD Ryzen.
-Team Red unveiled its 14nm Ryzen processors in late 2016 and released them to the public in early 2017, featuring high core counts and better multi-thread performance.
-AMD then knocked it out of the park again with the release of AMD Ryzen 2nd generation, establishing a solid lead.
-And, now that Ryzen Threadripper 2nd Generation is on the way, it’s looking like it’s going to stay that way.
+Intel has been on top of the CPU world for years now, as the creator of the best processors.
+However times are changing, thanks to the runaway success of AMD Ryzen.
+So far, AMD has dominated the market with the release of AMD Ryzen 2nd Generation, establishing a solid lead.
+And, now that Ryzen Threadripper 2nd Generation is on the way, it looks like it may stay that way.

 Cut to the chase

 - What is it?
 AMD's upgraded, budget-friendly processor chips